 But many factories are not adequately maintained and cleaned regularly.
 This results in dirty workstations and an unclean factory overall.
 Having garments made in situations like that would not sit right with any reputable company, especially when it violates specific health hazards.
 The product being sold to the customer needs to meet certain checks before it is sold, and cleanliness is one of the primary ones.
 The idea of having any of our products manufactured by these means is a major no.

-This is a call to politicians and the government to help better the conditions of our factories in the US so more brands and companies can use these factories and feel they are being treated fairly, and with the highest product quality possible.
+This is a call to politicians and the government to help better the conditions of our factories in the US so more brands and companies can produce in these factories and feel they are treating their employees fairly, and producing the highest quality products possible.

 Lack of Proper Customer Care Services